Stockpoint

+History

 Early history

 The company’s lineage can be traced to Ethos Corporation, a California company that was commonly known as InvestorsEdge, and Neural Applications Corporation, a Delaware corporation based in Coralville, Iowa.
 Ethos was founded in 1994 by Patrick Connolly, Sean John Connolly, Chris Dominguez, and Michael Bloom.
 Neural was formed in 1993 by Harry O. Hefter, Robert Staib, and William Staib to coincide with an investment from Equity Dynamics, a private equity firm.
 Early employees that formed Stockpoint and its product offering included Matthew Barry, Laura Watts, Justin Grant, Susan Hense, Rob Lamb, Jeff Broderick, Luan Cox, Joe Altmaier, Naftaly Stramer, Josh Hatwich, Paul Juffer, Santosh Ananthraman, and Bob Squires.

 After a short stay in Mill Valley, CA (home of Ethos’ founders) Ethos relocated to the Financial District, San Francisco, California in an office directly above a popular bar, the Royal Exchange.
 The company hosted a raucous annual party at its San Francisco offices in honor of Saint Patrick's Day.

 Ethos in its first years fit the image of a stereotypical startup.
 The sole conference room doubled as an engineer's office, and business meetings were often interrupted by a frantic developer running in to fix an urgent bug.
 Early employees had to build their own offices and bring in their own desks and chairs.
 Rock music and beer were common in the office, suits and ties were not.

 Like many small startups, Ethos benefitted from partnerships with larger companies, such as Hewlett Packard. and Microsoft, looking to gain credibility via association with popular websites.
 Partners in turn provided publicity and discounts which helped Ethos to survive on a small budget in its earliest days.

 For its part, Neural also had an entrepreneurial culture, but given its heritage in providing industrial data-mining solutions, substantial venture funding from the Midwest, and its primary location in Iowa, the company had a more formal office environment.
 In 1995, Neural began building a Java-based financial services application that was launched in April 1996 as NetProphet.

 The Neural and Ethos teams became acquainted in late 1996 and reached a common vision for combining Ethos’ marketing strengths, presence in the Bay Area, and InvestorsEdge.com website with Neural’s engineering expertise, data-mining capabilities, and more established corporate infrastructure.
 Neural purchased Ethos as a pooling of interests transaction on May 5, 1997.